aclyung/ggc/README.md

 ### Caution
 - The current version of this project is not stable.
 - The executable does contain errors.
-- The legacy version of the project works as expected, but it still contains errors.

 #### Implementations
 - [ ] Expressions